 Workspaces make it easy to collaborate and ensure that the right team members have access to the right documents at the right time.
 They are fluid so your information can move through departments with ease.

-With the ability to effectively label content, users can search their digital assets using keyword, titles, descriptions, or tags.
-They can even search files based on its source. (i.e., YouTube).
+With the ability to effectively label content, users can search their digital assets using keywords, titles, descriptions, or tags.
+They can even search for files based on its source. (i.e., YouTube).

 Bit allows users to manage permissions and information access as per your organizational needs.
 It supports features like document tracking, password protection, file access restrictions, etc that help keep your important company information safe and secure.

 Bit provides a common workplace for employees to collaborate with employees, share their knowledge, brainstorm ideas, store digital assets, and innovate together!

 When employees come together and combine their knowledge and expertise, big things happen.
 Make sure your workplace has a strong culture of collaboration to stay ahead of the competition and achieve success.

 “It is the long history of humankind (and animal kind, too) that those who learned to collaborate and improvise most effectively have prevailed.” – Charles Darwin

 - Top Real-Time Document Collaboration Tools For Team Productivity